Injuries to the Knee

 Injuries to the knee often cause a sensation that feels like the knee is giving way, also known as instability.
-All three bones of the knee are prone to fracture but the kneecap breaks more often because it acts as a shield for the knee joint.
+All three bones are prone to fracture but the kneecap breaks more often because it acts as a shield for the joint.
 The kneecap can become unstable or dislocate if it slips out of its v-shaped groove in the femur.

-Another type of fracture involving a knee bone is proximal tibia (shinbone) fractures, where the wider upper part of the bone that is a part of the knee joint breaks.
+Another type of fracture is proximal tibia (shinbone) fractures, where the wider upper part of the bone that is a part of the knee joint breaks.
 If the break extends into the knee joint then the fracture is called tibial plateau fracture.

 While arthritis can take many forms, the condition generally is inflammation of the joints.
 One of the prevalent types of arthritis is osteoarthritis (sometimes referred to as “wear and tear” and typically is found in older people).
 Osteoarthritis, rheumatoid arthritis, and posttraumatic arthritis are common types of arthritis found in the knee.